If you’re buying or selling a home, you may have heard of a residential service contract. Sellers advertise them, and buyers ask about them.

 What Do They Cost?

-The cost of a home warranty will vary from insurer to insurer, and depending on what kind of coverage you purchase.
+The cost of a home warranty will vary from insurer to insurer, and depends on what kind of coverage you purchase.
 Basic plans can be as cheap as $55 for one appliance, while premium plans can come in over $1000.

 Most home warranties will cost between $300 and $900 a year, but the only way to find out your rate is to ask an insurer.